Documentation Index

 The wizard will auto-detect the available models from your endpoint, so you do not need to specify a model name

-manually.
-It also configures memory, tools, terminal backend, and optional messaging channels - you can accept defaults
+It also configures memory, tools, terminal backend, and optional messaging channels - you can accept defaults for

 Hermes Agent can import existing OpenClaw settings automatically if you have previously configured it.